Sticks & Stones (Arlissa song)

-"Sticks & Stones" (also written "Sticks and Stones") is a song by British singer/songwriter Arlissa.
-The song was released on 3 March 2013 as the lead single from her scrapped debut album, Battles.
-The song was written by Arlissa, Mark Taylor, Patrick Mascall & Jamie Scott.
-The song peaked at number 48 in the UK Singles Chart on week ending 16 March 2013 and spent 3 weeks in the top 100.
+"Sticks & Stones" (also written "Sticks and Stones") is a song by British singer and songwriter Arlissa, released on 3 March 2013 as the lead single from her scrapped debut album, Battles.
+The song was written by Arlissa, Mark Taylor, Patrick Mascall and Jamie Scott.
+It peaked at number 48 on the UK Singles Chart for the week ending 16 March 2013 and spent 3 weeks in the top 100.

 Charts

 Metro and Nelly Furtado version

 "Sticks & Stones" is the dance version of Nelly Furtado's cover that she recorded for her 2017 album The Ride featuring the British production duo Metro (Brian Rawling and Mark Taylor).
-Impressed with Metro’s remixes of her song, Furtado rerecorded the vocals from her cover on the new version, giving the single an electro-house feel.
+Impressed with Metro's remixes of her song, Furtado rerecorded the vocals from her cover on the new version, giving the single an electro-house feel.

 The 2018 version became Furtado's seventh number one and Metro's first on Billboard's Dance Club Songs chart, reaching the summit, as well as reaching number 30 on the Hot Dance/Electronic Songs chart.